 - A. Work Restrictions, General: Comply with restrictions on construction operations. - 1.
 Comply with limitations on use of public streets and with other requirements of authorities having jurisdiction. - 2.
-All work may be carried out without time restrictions, unless otherwise directed by the Owner. - 3.
-Unless otherwise directed by the Owner, work shall be scheduled between the hours of 8:00 AM until 10:00 PM each day, with the exception of black out dates as indicated in Bid Package Part A Volume 1 on which no construction work is allowed. - B. Existing Utility Interruptions: Do not interrupt utilities serving facilities occupied by Owner or others unless permitted under the following conditions and then only after providing temporary utility services according to requirements indicated: - 1.
+Unless otherwise directed by the Owner, work shall be scheduled during the day between the hours of 6AM and 8PM.
+Only preparation work may be carried out at night shift between the hours of 8PM and 6AM each day. - B. Existing Utility Interruptions: Do not interrupt utilities serving facilities occupied by Owner or others unless permitted under the following conditions and then only after providing temporary utility services according to requirements indicated: - 1.
 Notify Owner not less than two days in advance of proposed utility interruptions. - 2.
 Obtain Owner's written permission before proceeding with utility interruptions.